Protein Intake Calculator

 Estimate your optimal daily protein requirements in grams based on your body weight, activity level, and fitness goals.

-This protein-intake page is written for users planning grams per day and meal distribution for fat loss, maintenance, or muscle gain.
+Plan daily protein grams and meal distribution for fat loss, maintenance, or muscle gain.
 Use the food table as a practical serving guide.

 Protein & Macro Summary